 - Families & Volunteers

 Each year Girl Scouts Louisiana East recognizes our outstanding adult volunteers from the previous membership year.
 The process starts with public nominations and letters of endorsement and/or videos of endorsement (possibly girl generated!!!) that are then reviewed by a volunteer committee to assure candidate has met the criteria for the award, and then the nominations are forwarded to our Board of Directors for approval.
-Nominations were due to the council by January 15, 2014 for awards to be presented in the spring at the Annual Meeting and Adult Recognitions event.
+Nominations were due to the council by February 2, 2015 for awards to be presented in the spring at the Annual Meeting and Adult Recognitions event.
 Please review the updated nominations forms by clicking on the highlighted name of the award in the descriptions listed below.

 People volunteer for countless reasons, but underneath it all, most volunteers are motivated by the quality of their performance.
 When volunteers know their time and energy are appreciated and that they are valued by Girl Scouts, they commit themselves to the organization.